tarantool/cartridge/topics/failover.md

 renamed yet due to historical reasons).

 It's important to say, that we discuss distributed system.
-And every instance has it's own opinion.
+And every instance has its own opinion.
 Even if all opinions coincide there still may be races between instances, and one (an application developer) should take them into account when designing roles and their interaction.